 MemTest for Mac OS X Tests your RAM

-If you have recently upgraded your Mac RAM or are experiencing strange system crashes, it’s a good idea to test your memory modules integrity using a free tool called memtest.
+Memtest for Mac OS X tests RAM modules If you have recently upgraded your Mac RAM, or if you are experiencing strange system crashes, it’s a good idea to test your memory modules integrity using a free tool called memtest.

 Download MemTest for Mac for Free

-Memtest is from the broader UNIX world and it that has been ported to Mac OS X. For whatever reason, there are some websites who are charging for the free utility, but you should not need to pay for it:
+Memtest is from the broader UNIX world and it that has been ported to Mac OS X. For whatever reason, there are some websites who are charging for the free utility, but you should not need to pay for it because it is free, open source, and there are Mac versions available from developers as free downloads:

 The above link downloads a zipped package installer that simply places the memtest port in /usr/bin and does nothing else.